What is a Point and Figure (P&F) Chart?

 Benefits of P&F Charts

-- Filtering out the unnecessary market noise
+- Filtering out insignificant price action – market noise

-- Visualization of support and resistance lines
+- Easy visualization of support and resistance levels

-- Directing focus to significant price movements
+- Helps a trader focus on the significant price movements

 Creating a P&F Chart